rickballard/rickballard/README.md

 The CoSuite repos (CoCiviu, CoSteward, CoAgent, CoCache, CoAudit, CoContrib, CoPolitic, CoRef, CoCore, CoCivia, CoModules, and many others) are the moving parts.
 They try to answer questions like:

 1) How do we keep “sources of truth” from being captured and quietly rotted?
-2) How do we give edge-control to real people instead of just platforms, dynasties and tech-bros?
+2) How do we give edge-control to regular people instead of just platforms, dynasties and tech-bros?
 3) How do we help AIs stay sane, aligned, and accountable when they are doing almost everything for us?
 4) How do we allow auto-evolution of systems without letting them drift into coercion or collapse?